newrelic/nr-reports/README.md

 ### Channel Types

-The Reports framework supports different mechanisms for delivering generated reports.
+A variety of mechanisms are supported for delivering generated reports.
 These mechanisms are referred to as channels.
 The following types of channels are supported.

+* File: PDFs are copied to a destination directory on the local filesystem.
+  Mostly meant for development and testing purposes.
 * Email: PDFs are attached to an email using a user defined email template and sent via SMTP using SMTP settings defined as environment variables.
 * S3: PDFs are uploaded to an S3 bucket specified as an environment variable.

 ### Running Reports

-Reports supports three ways to run reports.
+There are three ways to run reports.

 1. Using the command line interface (CLI)